Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Programme

 The minor covers 30 ECTS and can be completed in one semester.
-It includes three compulsory courses in study periods 1 and 3, and two elective courses in study period 2.
+It includes one compulsory course and one elective in study periods 1, two elective courses in study period 2 and one compulsory course in study period 3.
 Each course consists of 6 EC.

 As mentioned in the introduction, this programme aims to offer you new perspectives.
 But in order to do that, a thorough understanding of how we got there is also necessary.
 This is why the first study period offers two parallel courses.
 The first course, hosted by the Institute for Interdisciplinary Studies, is about new perspectives and offers insights from different disciplines on how to rethink what a sustainable society is or should be.
-At the same time, you will study how we actually got into this situation.
-The course The Climate Emergency: History of a Crisis will offer the essential historical perspective to understand how the climate crisis evolved and how science and policy responded.
+At the same time, you will either study how we actually got into this situation or the role of marketing in a sustainable society as marketing is at a crossroads - will it continue to drive unsustainable consumption, or can it become a force for good?
+The elective course The Climate Emergency: History of a Crisis will offer the essential historical perspective to understand how the climate crisis evolved and how science and policy responded.
+The other elective course The Future of Marketing, you'll explore how businesses, governments, and individuals can transition toward sustainable models that benefit society and the planet.
+Join this course offered by the Faculty of Economics and Business to rethink marketing’s role in shaping a sustainable future.

-The second study period offers you a choice of two out of three courses that have a specific focus:
+The second study period offers you a choice of two out of four courses that have a specific focus:

 • Circular Economy and Society looks at the transition from a linear economy that uses raw resources and a lot of waste to a circular system where all the waste is reused as a prime resource so that it is no longer necessary to use raw resources.
 This should lead to an end to overexploitation and pollution through waste.
 The course is offered by the Faculty of Economics and Business.